 GitLab automatic provisioning mode

-Starting from the Developer Edition, you can enable the GitLab automatic provisioning mode in SonarQube and benefit from:
+Starting from the Developer Edition, you can enable the GitLab automatic provisioning mode in SonarQube Server and benefit from:

 - Automatic user and group provisioning and de-provisioning.